freddiehaddad/esan/vdo-multipath-single-target/vdo-mp-single-target.md

 ## Target VM

+> [!NOTE]
-SPDK uses a unique partition type GUID that exposes the bdev as a Linux block device via NBD.
+> SPDK uses a unique partition type GUID that exposes the bdev as a Linux block device via NBD.
 Once a partition is created and the partition type GUID set, it will be automatically exposed as `nvme0n1p1` in SPDK applications.

 Run the following commands: